George Bell & Sons

-George Bell & Sons was an English book publishing house.
-It was based in London and existed from 1839 to 1986.
+George Bell & Sons was an English book publishing house based in London.
+Founded in 1839 by George Bell, it published educational books, classics, children's literature, and works on art, architecture, and archaeology.
+In 1856, Bell entered into partnership with Frederick Daldy, and the firm traded as Bell & Daldy until 1873, when Daldy left and the business took the name George Bell & Sons.The firm later traded as Bell & Hyman and merged with George Allen & Unwin in 1986 to form Unwin Hyman.

 History

-George Bell & Sons was founded by George Bell as an educational bookseller, with the intention of selling the output of London university presses; but became best known as an independent publisher of classics and children's books.
+George Bell & Sons was founded by George Bell as an educational bookseller, with the intention of selling the output of London university presses.
+It became known as an independent publisher of classics and children's books.

-One of Bell's first investments in publishing was a series of Railway Companions; that is, booklets of timetables and tourist guides.
-Within a year Bell's publishing business had outstripped his retail business, and he elected to move from his original offices into Fleet Street.
-There G. Bell & Sons branched into the publication of books on art, architecture, and archaeology, in addition to the classics for which the company was already known.
-Bell's reputation was only improved by his association with Henry Cole.
+One of Bell's first publishing investments was a series of Railway Companions, consisting of timetable booklets and tourist guides.
+Within a year, the publishing side of the business had outgrown the retail side, and Bell moved from his original offices to Fleet Street.
+The firm, then trading as G. Bell & Sons, expanded into books on art, architecture, and archaeology, as well as the classics.
+Bell was also associated with Henry Cole.

-In the mid-1850s, Bell expanded again, printing the children's books of Margaret Gatty (Parables from Nature) and Juliana Horatia Ewing (the Nursery Magazine).
-Around the same time, in 1854, he acquired J. & J. J. Deighton, a bookseller's outfit in Cambridge, which thereupon changed its name to Deighton, Bell, & Company.
-Then, in 1856, Bell brought on board as a partner Frederick Daldy, and renamed the company Bell & Daldy.
+In the mid-1850s, Bell expanded into children's books, including works by Margaret Gatty (Parables from Nature) and Juliana Horatia Ewing (the Nursery Magazine).
+In 1854, he acquired J. & J. J. Deighton, a bookseller in Cambridge, which was renamed Deighton, Bell, & Company.
+In 1856, Bell entered into partnership with Frederick Daldy, and the firm was renamed Bell & Daldy.

-With Daldy, Bell began to print more poetry collections, including the Aldine Edition of British Poets and the works of Andrew Lang and Robert Bridges.
-To the firm's educational output was added Webster's Dictionary, after Bell acquired the British rights to Webster's work.
-Then, Bell & Daldy took over the libraries of Henry George Bohn, a Covent Garden publisher, and moved their operation to Bohn's former location.
-With such an extensive library available for publication, Bell's original retail location in Fleet Street was no longer necessary; the firm moved out of Fleet Street for good in 1867.
+With Daldy, Bell published poetry collections, including the Aldine Edition of British Poets and works by Andrew Lang and Robert Bridges.
+Bell also acquired the British rights to Webster's Dictionary.
+Bell & Daldy later took over the libraries of Henry George Bohn, a Covent Garden publisher, and moved to Bohn's former premises.
+With a larger publishing list, the Fleet Street retail location was no longer needed, and the firm left Fleet Street in 1867.

-Daldy left the firm (renamed George Bell & Sons) in 1873, to join the firm of Virtue, Spalding, & Daldy.
-In 1888, Bell left the piloting of the firm to his sons, Edward and Ernest, but maintained a healthy interest in its day-to-day operation until his death in 1890.
-In 1910 the firm became a limited liability company, George Bell & Sons, Ltd.
+Daldy left the firm in 1873 to join Virtue, Spalding, & Daldy, and the company was renamed George Bell & Sons.
+In 1888, Bell left the management of the firm to his sons, Edward and Ernest, although he remained involved in the business until his death in 1890.
+In 1910, the firm became a limited liability company as George Bell & Sons, Ltd..

-In 1926 Edward Bell died; his son Arthur took his place on the board and became chairman himself in 1936.
-Other members of the board gradually took over the operation of the firm, until Arthur's death in 1968.
-In 1977, Robin Philip Hyman became the managing director of Bell & Hyman, Ltd., and the firm moved to Queen Elizabeth Street, London, where it remained until going out of business.
+Edward Bell died in 1926.
+His son Arthur joined the board and became chairman in 1936.
+Other board members gradually took over the management of the firm, and Arthur died in 1968.
+In 1977, Robin Philip Hyman became managing director of Bell & Hyman, Ltd., and the firm moved to Queen Elizabeth Street, London.
 In 1986, Bell & Hyman Ltd merged with George Allen & Unwin to form Unwin Hyman.
 Unwin Hyman was acquired by HarperCollins in 1990.

-George Bell's brother John also worked for the Bell firm; John managed the Chiswick Press until his death in 1885.